gjstirling/Bank-Tech-test/README.md

 open a REPL by entering 'irb' into the terminal

-type 'require './lib/bank.rb''

-create a new bank 'bank = Bank.new'

-create a client account 'client = Client.new("Test Client")'
+create a client account 'client = Client.new'

-store client inside bank 'bank.new_client(client)'

 Deposit credit 'client.deposit(1000.00)'